ANURAGSAHU07/HerShield/README.md

 - **Python** 🐍: The primary language used for its versatility and large ecosystem.
 - **PyTorch** 🔥: For neural network training and real-time model updates.
-- **CSP-Darknet 53** 🖼️: To generate detailed feature maps from CCTV frames.
+- **Mobile VNet** 🖼️: To generate detailed feature maps from CCTV frames.
-- **RCNN (Region-Based Convolutional Neural Network)** 👤: For gender-based classification.
+- **Finetuned YOLO through Custom Dataset** 👤: For gender-based classification.
 - **Vision Transformers (ViTs)** ⚡: Extract high-level features for identifying threats.
 - **MediaPipe** 🎥: Framework for multimodal ML pipelines.
 - **CUDA-Enabled GPUs** ⚙️: For accelerated real-time video processing.